Arzoka/supabase-auth-react-js/README.md

 - 3.8.1.
 Click on the e-mail user you want and copy credentials.
 - 3.8.2.
 Click on `E-mailbox aanmaken` then follow 3.8.1.

-4. After you've added the custom smtp server, you can now use custom email domains.
+After you've added the custom smtp server, you can now use custom email domains! :)

+4. Adjust the .env file in the root of the project to match your supabase instance.

 ## NOTE: This project assumes the existance of table Comments in your supabase instance.